polarwayfarer/landing-digital-agency/README.md

 ## Creators
 Coded and improved by [Yanka_InCode](https://github.com/yankaincode).

-The landing page layout is created by [Matheus Vieira](https://www.figma.com/@matheusdias20) for Figma design.
+The landing page layout is created by [Matheus Vieira](https://www.figma.com/@matheusdias20) and shared with [Figma Community](https://www.figma.com/community).

+### Gratitude
+A big thank you very much for a great explanation of Webpack goes to [Colt Steele](https://github.com/Colt) with his [full tutorial course from freeCodeCamp.org on YT](https://www.youtube.com/watch?v=MpGLUVbqoYQ&t=5078s).
+It made easier further research of the [Webpack](https://webpack.js.org/) documentation.

 ## License
 The source code of the project is distributed under [MIT License](./LICENSE).